You may wish to see an introductory page to this section with a map first.

 Archaeologists have worked hard to at least understand the purpose of the various buildings which made up the sanctuary.
 The best preserved section includes a series of dormitories and a gymnasium which were built or renovated at the time of Emperor Trajan.
 These buildings were aligned along a straight road which crossed the area of the sanctuary from the Paphos (western) Gate to the Kourion (eastern) Gate.

 Temple to Apollo: (left) a dormitory; (right) hypocaust of baths

 Pilgrims made votive offers to Apollo; archaeologists have found a building where they were displayed and a sacred pit where they were stored.
 Thieves and profaners of the sanctuary were sentenced to death and they were thrown down from the cliff into the sea.

 The sanctuary was abandoned after the 365 earthquake.
 At that time on Cyprus and in general in the eastern part of the Roman Empire the Christian faith was largely prevalent.

 Temple to Apollo

 Archaeologists have identified the site of the temple, of which only some steps leading to it remain.
 To give an idea of its size and design they have built a small section of its assumed fašade.
 The southern part of Cyprus is rather arid, but the sanctuary is surrounded by woods where perhaps Apollo Hylates is hiding (you may wish to see Dodoni, another sanctuary surrounded by woods).

 The sanctuary, similar to many other holy sites, housed a periodic festival which included running races which took place at a stadium midway between Kourion and the sanctuary.
-Stadion is an ancient Greek unit of length equal to 600 feet and the stadium, which was built in its present form at the time of Emperor Antoninus Pius, was long a stadion (you may wish to see the imposing stadium of Afrodisias).
+Stadion is an ancient Greek unit of length equal to 600 feet and the stadium, which was built in its present form at the time of Emperor Antoninus Pius, was long a stadion (you may wish to see the imposing stadium of Afrodisias and that of Olympia).